Kitware/VTK/Documentation/docs/advanced/object_serialization.md

       }
       ```

+## JSON type manifests

+When configured with `VTK_BUILD_TYPES_JSON=ON`, `vtkWrapSerDes` additionally
+emits a per-class JSON type manifest describing the marshalled properties and
+methods.
+These feed downstream TypeScript-definition generation for the
+WebAssembly object proxy.
+See {doc}`json_type_manifests`.

 ## Manual marshal code

 On the other hand, the `VTK_MARSHALMANUAL` macro is used to indicate that a class